JuliaIO/VideoIO.jl/README.md

 ### Platform Nodes:

-- FreeBSD: Not currently supported due to an issue during build

 - ARM: There is a known issue on ARM that results in small precision differences when reading/writing video files.
 As such, tests for frame comparison are currently skipped on ARM.
 Issues/PRs welcome for helping to get this fixed